madminer-tool/madminer-workflow/README.md

 To achieve this we have generated a workflow using [yadage](https://github.com/yadage/yadage) (by Lukas Heinrich) and a containerization of the software dependencies in a *docker image*.

-At the moment only the initial steps in the Madminer workflow are implemented, that is those regarding the generation of events and  the simulators MadGraph+Pythia and Delphes.
-The implementation of the Machine Learning part is work in progress.
+This repo includes the workflow for the physics processing (config, generation of events with MadGraph, Delphes) and the machine learning processing (configuration, sampling, training) in a modular way.
+This means that each of this parts has its own workflow setup so that the user can mix-match.
+For instance, once the physics processes are run, one can play with different hyperparameters or samplings in the machine learning part without having to re-run MadGraph again.

 Please, refer to the links for more information and tutorials about MadMiner https://madminer.readthedocs.io/en/latest/index.html